dojo/docs/dojox/form/manager/_Mixin.rst

 startup
 ~~~~~~~

 This is the standard method of any widget.
 It is responsible for starting up the widget after it was created and the DOM was parsed.
-For more details, see `dijit._Widget <dijit/_Widget>`_.
+For more details, see :ref:`dijit._Widget <dijit/_Widget>`.

 destroy
 ~~~~~~~

 This is the standard method of any widget.
 It is responsible for tearing up internal widget structures preparing the widget for the garbage collection.
 Usually it detaches event handlers, and kills references to DOM nodes.
-For more details, see `dijit._Widget <dijit/_Widget>`_.
+For more details, see :ref:`dijit._Widget <dijit/_Widget>`.

 ====================
 Additional functions